crwsolutions/SourceDepend/README.md

 # Source Depend

-A source generator for C# that uses [Roslyn](https://github.com/dotnet/roslyn) (the C# compiler) which saves you from writing the DI code in your constructor.
+A source generator for C# that uses [Roslyn](https://github.com/dotnet/roslyn) (the C# compiler) which saves you from writing the DI plumming in your constructor.
 These will be written during compile time.

 [![NuGet version (sourcedepend)](https://img.shields.io/nuget/v/sourcedepend?color=blue)](https://www.nuget.org/packages/sourcedepend/)